You and Your CourseOpportunities

 Academic Board: the Board is a committee of the Council and the principal academic body of the University.

-academic status: a status which indicates a coursework student’s academic progress in relation to the minimum academic standards considered necessary for satisfactory progress.
+academic status: a status which indicates a coursework student’s academic performance in relation to the Satisfactory Academic Performance requirements considered necessary for satisfactory progress.

 adjudicator: an additional assessor appointed to examine academic work where consensus has not been reached between the examiners.
 The adjudicator is frequently external to the University.

 admitted: a student is admitted into a course from the time that they accept an offer until the time that the course is completed or until they are withdrawn from the course.